zhuth/Attention_ocr.pytorch/README.md

-attention-ocr.pytorch:Encoder+Decoder+attention model
+attention-ocr.pytorch: Encoder+Decoder+attention for Chinese OCR
 ======================================

 This repository implements the the encoder and decoder model with attention model for OCR, the encoder uses CNN+Bi-LSTM, the decoder uses GRU.
-This repository is modified from https://github.com/meijieru/crnn.pytorch
+This repository is modified from https://github.com/meijieru/crnn.pytorch and forked from https://github.com/chenjun2hao/Attention_ocr.pytorch to adapt pytorch 1.8.
-Earlier I had an open source version, but had some problems identifying images of fixed width.
-Recently I modified the model to support image recognition with variable width.
-The function is the same as CRNN.
-Due to the time problem, there is no pre-training model this time, which will be updated later.

-# requirements
+# Requirements
-pytorch 0.4.1
-opencv_python
+pytorch 1.8 (tested with cuda 11.1)
+opencv-python
 ```bash
 cd Attention_ocr.pytorch
 pip install -r requirements.txt